mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Part 2.
 Transmit text over BLE

-1. Make minimal modifications to the firmware in Part 1 so that the LightBlue BLE screen displays "Hello" followed by your name.
+1. Experiment by making minimal modifications to the firmware in Part 1 so that the LightBlue BLE screen displays "Hello" followed by your name.
 In other words, we will not be receiving temperature updates but, instead, we will be receiving a personalized greeting over BLE.

 2. My solution looks like the following: